The Black Jewels: Jewels and Blood hierarchy/castes

 Members of the Blood undergo two ceremonies to determine their innate strength.
 The darker the Jewel, the stronger the person is.
 During the Birthright Ceremony, which occurs in childhood, they may or may not walk away with a Jewel.
 It is unheard of to receive anything darker than Red as Birthright.
-The only known exception to this being Janelle Angelline.
+The only known exception to this being Jaenelle Angelline.
 A second ceremony is done at the age of majority.
 Called the Offering to the Darkness, it lasts from sunset to sunrise.
 When making the Offering to the Darkness, a person can descend a maximum of three ranks from his/her Birthright Jewel.
 Example: Birthright White could descend to Rose.
 If a darker Jewel is received, both sets of Jewels are kept after the ceremony.
 The new Jewel is used as the day to day Jewel and becomes the person's rank, while the Birthright is kept as an additional reservoir.
 It is considered especially fortuitous for a person to receive an uncut Jewel (i.e., one never used before).
 Uncut Jewels are large enough to make a ring, a pendant, and shards, all of which are kept and used.
 In the case of a cut Jewel, the recipient will receive the same amount of Jewel.

 It is possible for a person who did not receive a Jewel during the birthright ceremony to receive a White, Yellow, or Tiger-Eye Jewel during their offering to darkness ceremony, since they can 'descend' a maximum of three power ranks at this time.
 Rank can only decrease when a person has been "broken".
 When a person is broken, one or more of their Inner Webs are pierced and they are permanently separated from the power in their Jewels.
 This can be done either during a Virgin Night when a woman is especially vulnerable or through a blast of power.
 The former is far more common than the latter.
 Breaking a virgin is a widespread act used for profit and enjoyment and is part of the recurring theme of sexual violence in the series.
 Broken individuals are still able to use some Craft.
 If the woman conceives a child from the rape they still have the ability through craft to abort the child, but will be rendered infertile after they do.
 They do not lose their caste.
 The other layer of innate hierarchy among the Blood is the Blood Hierarchy/Castes.